new-production-institute/Injection-Molding-Using-Resin-Based-3D-Printing/README.md

 ## Current Status

 We are still in the process of setting up and learning how to use the injection molding machines available at the Open Lab.
-In parallel, we are testing the suitability of SLA-printed molds and evaluating different materials and printing parameters.
+In parallel, we are testing the suitability of MSLA-printed molds and evaluating different materials and printing parameters.

 A full documentation including tutorials, example projects, and mold design guidelines will be added here soon.